 Although Roman emperors were customarily deified after their deaths, it was unique for a commoner to be so honoured, and in art Antinous was often assimilated with other, more traditional gods.
 Sometimes he is represented as Apollo, the eternally young and beautiful Greek deity.
 At other times he is the messenger god Mercury (Greek Hermes).
 A number of statues show the deified Antinous in Egyptian costume, and here an association with the Egyptian god Osiris is possible.

 The Greek city of Mantineia became a centre for the worship of Antinous.
 A festival and games were held there in his honour every four years, and in the stadium he was depicted as the wine god Dionysos (Roman Bacchus).
 It is as this deity, his luxuriant hair bound with ivy tendrils, that he appears in the Fitzwilliam bust.
-A small first-century BCE bust in the Fitzwilliam, left [GR.119.1937], depicts Dionysos in this traditional way.
+A small first-century BCE bust in the Fitzwilliam, below GR.119.1937, depicts Dionysos in this traditional way.

 The identification between Dionysos and Antinous went beyond the visual.
 Like the Greek wine god, Antinous was believed to have died and been reborn.
 Members of his cult would re-enact his death and resurrection, and were thus offered hope for their own immortality.

 Antinous was also prayed to for more general, earthly acts of benevolence.
 Inscriptions from the time refer to him as ‘Antinous the Good', and, as a new deity, he was approached to intercede with the older, more established gods.
 There are records of his appearing and healing the sick in dreams.
 An unrequited lover in Egypt even invoked Antinous to help him win the object of his affection.